bbowen1036/bbowen1036/README.md

 - 🌎 Let's Connect! ~ <a href='https://www.linkedin.com/in/brian-bowen-36456a7/'>LinkedIn</a>
 - ✍🏾 You can find my projects here ~ <a href='https://brianbowen.dev'>Portfolio</a>
 - 🔭 I’m currently working on writing a cookbook
-- 🌱 I’m currently learning React Naitive, and Python
+- 🌱 I’m currently learning React Naitive, Typescript
 - 💻 I’m looking to collaborate on open source
 - 💬 Ask me about ...anything!
 - 📫 How to reach me: <a href="mailto:bbowen1036@gmail.com">bbowen106@gmail.com</a>